 In the new English translation of the Sanctus, we now proclaim “Holy, Holy, Holy Lord God of Hosts” which is the literal translation of the original Latin text.
 This term “Lord God of Hosts” refers back to the conclusion of the Preface where the priest calls upon everyone to join the angels and saints in praising God.
 The term “Host” refers to the angels.
 Just as a flock is a group of birds, a herd is a group of cattle, a host is a group of angels.
 The former translation which said “Lord God of power and might” omits this reference to angels and completely changed the meaning and context of this prayer.
 The revised English translation corrects this omission and brings this prayer back into its proper context.

 Following the Sanctus, the server may ring the altar bell and the people kneel.
 The altar bell was introduced into the Liturgy during the Middle Ages when the priest faced the altar and said the Mass prayers in a low voice.
 The bell was meant to alert the people that it was time for the Consecration.
 Following the liturgical reforms of Vatican II, the 1970 Roman Missal discontinued the ringing of the altar bell after the Sanctus.
 The reason for this was because Vatican II restored the custom of the early Church of having the priest face the people and speak the prayers in a loud voice, thereby allowing the people to see and to hear what was happening at the altar.
 This made the ringing of the bell redundant.

 In the reforms of the 2011 Roman Missal, the ringing of the altar bell was made optional and is left to the preference of the priest.
-Whether or not the altar bell is rung, the people in a sign of respect, honour and adoration the kneel in anticipation of the Consecration, when our Lord himself becomes truly present in the bread and wine.
+Whether or not the altar bell is rung, the assembly kneels at this time in anticipation of the Consecration, when the Lord himself becomes truly present in the bread and wine.

 The Eucharistic Prayers